MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Background

-\end{enumerate} A strong counterfactual method should undoubtedly generate high-quality counterfactuals.
-However, good counterfactual methods should also exhibit several properties that may not be reflected in the strength of individual counterfactual examples themselves: \begin{enumerate} \item \textbf{Diverse Sets:} As emphasized in~\cite{mothilal2020explaining}, it may be highly desirable to generate diverse sets of counterfactuals.
-This gives the user a wealth of options, ideally with different actionable requirements to achieve the query objective. \item \textbf{Model-Agnosticism:} Ideally, the algorithms used for the generation of counterfactual explanations should treat the model as a black box and interact with the model only through its predict function ~\cite{verma2020counterfactual}.
-These ``model-agnostic'' algorithms allow for wider applicability and code reuse.
-Notably, model-agnostic approaches do not rely on gradient information from the predictor but may be less sample-efficient than methods that leverage gradients, when available. \end{enumerate}
+\end{enumerate} There is ample reason to treat design modifications as counterfactuals.
+Naturally, a strong counterfactual generator will identify modifications with the above properties.
+However, good counterfactual generators should also exhibit several properties that may not be reflected in the strength of individual modifications themselves: \begin{enumerate} \item \textbf{Diverse Sets of Modifications:} As emphasized in~\cite{mothilal2020explaining}, it may be highly desirable to generate diverse sets of modifications.
+This gives the user a wealth of options, ideally with different actionable requirements to achieve the query objective. \item \textbf{Model-Agnosticism in Modification Systems:} Ideally, the modification system should treat the evaluator as a ``black box'' and require nothing more than a simple evaluation function~\cite{verma2020counterfactual}.
+These ``model-agnostic'' methods allow for wider applicability and code reuse.
+Notably, model-agnostic approaches do not rely on gradient information from the evaluator but may be less sample-efficient than methods that leverage gradients, when available. \end{enumerate}

-Researchers have also adopted counterfactuals in a recommender-system setting.
-Tran~\etal~\cite{tran2021counterfactual} review the use of counterfactual explanations in recommendation systems and propose a method to generate counterfactuals for recommender systems.
-While related, this work differs slightly from our proposed use case, in which the counterfactual-generating model is the recommender.
-Regenwetter~\cite{regenwetter2022data} also briefly investigates leveraging Diverse Counterfactual Explanations~\cite{mothilal2020explaining} for design recommendations, citing challenges due to the limitations of single-objective queries.